CodeLinkIO/vietnamese-voice-dataset/README.md

 ## Introduction
 We present a Vietnamese voice dataset for text-to-speech (TTS) application.
-The dataset contains 619 hours of speech data, which is recorded by a southern vietnamese female speaker.
+The dataset contains 619 minutes (~10 hours) of speech data, which is recorded by a southern vietnamese female speaker.
 This dataset is recorded in a controlled environment with professional recording tools.
 The dataset is available for research purpose only.